SaraBaart/Joint-Model-Tutorial/README.md

 # Joint-Model-Tutorial

-Download the data.RData file and save it on you computer.
+Download the `data.RData` file and save it on you computer.

-Run the code "Analyses-JM-Tutorial.R" to run the following models on this data set:
+Run the code `Analyses-JM-Tutorial.R` to perform the following analysis on this data set:

 1) Time-dependent Cox model
 2) Basic joint model